All 6 sample page(s) are viewable on-line.

 Download the lesson's PDF file for the latest, complete and most up-to-date version of the lesson.
 As well as additional information not presented on-line.

 Members and Active Students need to sign-in

 to download the premium lesson PDFs for the complete lesson.

-No videos for Learning the `Ukulele Fingerboard (Finally!!!) at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Assets for Learning the `Ukulele Fingerboard (Finally!!!) at this time.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee

 Aloha, Curt, All I can say is WOW!
 What you have accomplished is simply incredible!
 All the best — Glen Hirabayashi, The Aloha Boys